 Meanwhile, each time I’ve given away Lies About Healing, I’ve given away more copies, but had less of a “bounce back” or spike than the previous time I’d given it away, which confirms my suspicion that free giveaways are less worthwhile when it comes to ranking in Amazon, but are beneficial for other reasons, like getting your book out there.

 Why I’ll Probably Never Do a Free Giveaway Again (But then again, never say never)

 After comparing the results of the two promotions, I feel pretty confident that I got better results with the KDP countdown promotion than the giveaway.
 Don’t get me wrong, any author who has something to say will tell you they’d rather get their message out to thousands of people freely over only a few people who pay for their books, so I’m glad to have been able to give thousands of copies of my books away.
 But paying a little something is more of an investment in a book.

 As a Kindle author and reader of Kindle books, I have noticed that I hoard quite a lot of free e-books on my Kindle device, and some have sat there for years.
 Meanwhile, the books I’ve got on the go at any given moment are usually the ones I paid something for, or a book I truly was interested in reading and just happened to be free one day.

 So, having thousands of people download a work of mine for free doesn’t necessarily mean of those thousands of people, they’re all reading it and getting impacted by the thoughts I put forth there.

 Likewise, I realize not everybody who buys my book is going to read it either, but the margin between those who get it and don’t read it versus those who do increases.
 So, I’d rather sell 300 books at a buck than give away thousands for free and have them never get read.

 Have you done both types of promotions?
-If so, what were your results and expectations?
+If so, what were your expectations and results?